 Her work includes vampire novels, erotic spy adventures, het and queer romance, traditional Holmesian mysteries, and Holmes/Watson romances The Adventure of the Colonial Boy (2016) and A Dream to Build a Kiss On (2018).
 Queer paranormal thriller-romance, Ravenfall, was released in 2017; spec-fic het romance, Grounded, was released in March 2019 by Escape Publishing.

-In 2019, Clan Destine Press released Number One Fan, the third novella in Narrelle’s Duo Ex Machina series which includes Fly By Night and Sacrifice; her short story collection Scar Tissue and Other Stories; and rock-and-roll urban fantasy Kitty and Cadaver.
+In 2020, Clan Destine Press released Kiss and Cry, the fourth novella in Narrelle’s Duo Ex Machina series which includes Number One Fan, Fly By Night and Sacrifice; and in 2019 released her short story collection Scar Tissue and Other Stories; and rock-and-roll urban fantasy Kitty and Cadaver.

 Upcoming releases include Beyond Redemption, the third of the Vampires of Melbourne series, (along with a re-release of the first two books, The Opposite of Life and Walking Shadows)